odoo/documentation/content/applications/inventory_and_mrp/inventory/management/incoming/two_steps.rst

 Click on the receipt that you want to process, then click on **Validate** to complete the move from the **Vendor** to **WH/Input**.

-This has completed the Receipt Step and the move refered with **WH/IN**.
+This has completed the Receipt Step and the move referred with **WH/IN**.
 The product has been moved from the **Vendor** to the **WH/Input** location, which makes the product available for the next step.